aryakaul/aryakaul.github.io/README.md

 Also thank you to Khan Academy for providing me with all the knowledge of HTML and CSS.

 And thank YOU for looking at this code.
-Feel free to use, copy/paste it, or do anything your little heart desires with it.
+Feel free to use it pursuant to my license.